yoeo/scala-explained/functions.md

   // --> 60
   ```

-* One of Scala API functions that has multiple parameter lists `foldLeft`:
+* A Scala API functions that has multiple parameter lists `foldLeft`:

   ```scala
   // Compute root mean of a list of values.